mongodb/winkerberos/README.rst

         # Initialize the context object.
         status, ctx = kerberos.authGSSClientInit(service)

-        # GSSAPI is a "client first" algorithm.
+        # GSSAPI is a "client first" mechanism.
 Send the first
         # "response" to the server and recieve its first
         # challenge.
         status = kerberos.authGSSClientStep(ctx, "")